rahul-verma/swayam/docs/README.md

-Swayam employs the Epic-STEPs model of problem solving using LLMs by Rahul Verma.
+Swayam employs the STEPs model of problem solving using LLMs by Rahul Verma.
 It has the following high level components:

 A large problem is called an Epic which can be broken down into STEPs: